timothycdc/tchungblog/exampleSite/content/blog/gallium-nitride-a-silicon-replacement.md

 >
 > These semiconductors are doped or made ‘impure’ by introducing other substances in a small quantity to induce instability of the electrons, causing the free movement of electrons.
 This instability allows the semiconductor, at a certain energy level, to conduct electricity.

+(This crash course is, of course, a simplified explanation.
+There is a lot more happening at a deeper level!
+I might do another detailed post about semiconductors.)

 ![](/images/gandoping.gif)

 ###### Gallium nitride doped with magnesium.
 Image: Semiconductor Today